Snawoot/bloom/README.md

 			to disable this feature - snapshots are taken on USR1 signal and at exit in any case.
 ```
 Default settings is suitable for containing 500,000,000 elements with false positive probability 0.1%.
+See also [Utilities](https://github.com/Snawoot/bloom#utilities) for parameters calculator.

 ### Querying